Delftware: Guilds and factories

 Some Dutch potters belonged to the artisan Guild of Saint Luke during the 1600s.

-Of thirty factories, one or two remain: the Tichelaar factory in Makkum, Friesland, founded in 1594 and De Koninklijke Porceleyne Fles (The Royal Porcelain Bottle) founded in 1653, the latter of which is credited with reviving the Delftware industry.
-The Koninklijke Tichelaar Makkum factory in Makkum continues the production of tin-glazed earthenware.
+Of thirty factories, one or two remain: the Royal Tichelaar (Koninklijke Tichelaar Makkum) factory in Makkum, Friesland, founded in 1594, and De Koninklijke Porceleyne Fles ("The Royal Porcelain Bottle") factory in Delft founded in 1653, the latter of which is credited with reviving the Delftware industry.
+The Royal Tichelaar factory in Makkum continues the production of tin-glazed earthenware.

 Another notable factory was De Grieksche A (The Greek A), founded in 1658 by Wouter van Eenhorn.

 Today, Delfts Blauw (Delft Blue) is the brand name hand painted on the bottom of ceramic pieces identifying them as authentic and collectible.

 Materials and methods

 Although most Delft Blue borrows from the tin-glaze tradition, it is nearly all decorated in underglaze blue on a white clay body and very little uses tin glaze, a more expensive product.

 The use of marl, a type of clay rich in calcium compounds, allowed the Dutch potters to refine their technique and to make finer items.
 The usual clay body of Delftware was a blend of three clays, one local, one from Tournai and one from the Rhineland.

 Around 1700 several factories were using enamel colours and gilding over the tin-glaze, requiring a third kiln firing at a lower temperature.
-Some potters, namely Samuel van Eenhoorn, began to use Manganese violet to emphasize their designs—A technique unprecedented by Chinese porcelain.
+Some potters, namely Samuel van Eenhoorn, began to use manganese violet to emphasise their designs—a technique unprecedented by Chinese porcelain.

 Delftware ranged from simple household items – plain white earthenware with little or no decoration – to fancy artwork.
 Most of the Delft factories made sets of jars, the kast-stel set.
 Pictorial plates were made in abundance, illustrated with religious motifs, native Dutch scenes with windmills and fishing boats, hunting scenes, landscapes and seascapes.
 Sets of plates were made with the words and music of songs; dessert was served on them and when the plates were clear the company started singing.
 The Delft potters also made tiles in vast numbers (estimated at eight hundred million) over a period of two hundred years; many Dutch houses still have tiles that were fixed in the 17th and 18th centuries.
 Delftware became popular and was widely exported in Europe and even reached China and Japan.
 Chinese and Japanese potters made porcelain versions of Delftware for export to Europe.
-Early on, Dutch tiles took specific design and color inspiration from Hispano-Mauresque as well as Italian ceramics.
+Early on, Dutch tiles took specific design and colour inspiration from Hispano-Mauresque as well as Italian ceramics.